Priyanka Chopra’s mother Madhu Chopra credits family for playing a significant role in the actress’ upbringing

 Also read: Priyanka Chopra shines at F1 Abu Dhabi GP in a thigh slit outfit, poses with Chris Hemsworth, Orlando Bloom

 In a poignant reflection on parenting choices, Madhu revealed regret about sending Priyanka to boarding school, acknowledging it as a decision she wouldn't repeat.
-She bares her emotions, admitting to lingering guilt, emphasising that the choice was not the best in her life.
+She bares her emotions, admitting to lingering guilt and emphasizing that the choice was not the best in her life.